DragnaCarta/Curse-of-Strahd-Reloaded/Act I - Into the Mists/Arc A - Escape From Death House.md

 <p>This small hidden room is packed with bookshelves groaning with old and ominous-looking leather-bound tomes.
 A heavy wooden chest with clawed iron feet stands against the south wall, its lid half-closed.
 Sticking out of the chest, its ribs and head caught beneath the lid, is a skeleton in leather armor.</p>
 </div>

 The chest no longer contains the deed to Old Bonegrinder.
-Additionally, change Strahd’s letter to read as follows:
+Additionally, change Strahd's letter to read as follows:

 <div class="description">
 <p>My most pathetic servant,</p>